interledger/rafiki/docs/transaction-api.md

 ### Funding

-After the payment is created, Rafiki notifies the wallet operator via an `outgoing_payment.created` [webhook event](#webhooks) to reserve the maximum requisite funds for the payment attempt by moving `sendAmount.value` from the funding wallet account owned by the payer to the payment account.
+After the payment is created, Rafiki notifies the wallet operator via an `OUTGOING_PAYMENT_CREATED` [webhook event](#webhooks) to reserve the maximum requisite funds for the payment attempt by moving `sendAmount.value` from the funding wallet account owned by the payer to the payment account.

 If the wallet funds the payment, the state advances to `SENDING`.